Adult Care

 Federal and State Nursing Home & Assisted Living Regulations

-Each state classifies assisted living and nursing homes in a different way, and each state has different rules and regulations to follow to ensure senior health.
+Each state classifies assisted living and nursing homes differently, and each state has different rules and regulations to follow to ensure senior health.
 This guide has detailed information for all 50 states about topics like how each state defines assisted living, admission and retention policies, square feet requirements, and more.
 This resource will help you evaluate and make informed decisions about care for an older adult.

 Visit Website